CSIR coastal and hydraulics laboratory

 Wave measurements are conducted using either capacitance wave gauges (up to 0.5 mm accuracy), or the CSIR’s proprietary keofloat system (up to 0.2 mm accuracy).
 The keofloat system is most accurate for waves smaller than 5 mm and is useful for up to 20 mm waves.
 Above that, the capacitance wave gauges are most accurate.

-Capacitance wave gauges rely on capacitance resistance data to measure wave height and direction, while the keofloat system uses videography to measure vertical movement of floating probes with sub-pixel accuracy.
+Capacitance wave gauges rely on electrical capacitance data to measure wave height and direction, while the keofloat system uses videography to measure vertical movement of floating probes with sub-pixel accuracy.
 To measure wave direction, groups of keofloat probes are employed.

 The laboratory constructs its own model vessels to scale, which are proportional in both size and load weight to full-size ships, and have the same centre of gravity and moment of inertia around both its horizontal axes.
 This ensures that the models behave in the same way as their full-size counterparts when being tested.
 Model vessels are calibrated to ensure both the roll and pitch periods are correct before being used in tests.